eepaul95/APD/Bestpractices.md

       All the handlebar file will be rendered from the main layout which already contains the `<html>`, `<head>`, `<body>` tags.
       So, when you are creating a new handlebars file, just make sure that your html/handlebars code is inside of a `<div>` and the extension is `.handlebars`.
 It is best practice to name the file "index.handlebars" so the engine will know which file to render.

+  * ### All styling and images should be added in the public file.
+      The public file is for the static information such as the style and the images.
+All the css files should be in the folder css which is inside of the public file.
+All the image files should be in the folder img (which is not yet created) which is inside of the public file.

+ * ### Consistent style should be added to the main layout If you want your style to be consistent through the entire website, it is best practice to insert the link in the header of the main layout if a new css file is created for it.
+I think also it will be better if you just added the style in the "main.css" file.

+ * ### Particular style should be added to the its particular file Otherwise, if the style is for a particular page.
+It is best practice to create the css file inside the css folder with the same name as the page like "pagename.css" or "pagenameStyle.css".
+Then include the link directly to the handlebars of this particular page.